-We expect our marketing and advertising expenses to increase in absolute dollars in 2009 compared to 2008 as we increase our online marketing and advertising expenditures, including paid keyword search advertising.
+We expect our marketing and advertising expenses to increase in absolute dollars in 2009 compared to 2008 due to an increase in our online marketing and advertising expenditures during 2009, including paid keyword search advertising.
 As a result, we expect the average cost of acquiring new members to be higher in 2009 than it was in 2008.
 Our cost of acquisition depends significantly on the rate at which visitors to our website submit health insurance applications, particularly with respect to paid search advertising, as our paid search costs are incurred on the referral of a potential member rather than on the submission of a health insurance application.
-Other factors that may impact the average cost of acquiring new members include the mix of health insurance applications submitted through our three marketing channels, the mix of marketing partners referring consumers to our website, the overall trend in costs of online marketing, seasonality patterns, the amounts we pay marketing partners to refer consumers to our website, television and radio advertising expenditures, and an increase in compensation and benefits costs for marketing and advertising personnel.
+Other factors that may impact the average cost of acquiring new members include the mix of health insurance applications submitted through our three member acquisition channels, the mix of marketing partners referring consumers to our website, the overall trend in costs of online marketing, seasonality patterns, the amounts we pay marketing partners to refer consumers to our website, television and radio advertising expenditures, and an increase in compensation and benefits costs attributable to marketing and advertising personnel.
 We may also explore new marketing initiatives that increase per member acquisition costs as part of our efforts to drive more consumers to our website.